dartmouth-cs66/dartmouth-cs66.github.io/schedule/index.md

 * Search

 Assignments:
+* Short: 3D Character Animation
+  * Learn about character animation, and character controls
+  * Experiment with prebuilt characters
+  * Extend your knowledge about 3D transforms and rotations
-* Short 5:  Small 3D visualization with multiple cameras and moving geometry.
+* Short 5 (**? add to above ?**):  Small 3D visualization with multiple cameras and moving geometry.
+  * Learn camera control
 * Lab 2:  Build a 3D exploration learning game with pathfinding and multiple AI agents.

 ## Week 5: